kevinslin/kevin-public/vault/til.journal.2022.03.02.10-things-to-avoid.md

     - make sure to get multiple sponsors, not just one person

 - for saas today, you need to create value constantly
-- measure time to value #star #business.growth
+- measure time to value #star #area.business.growth

 ## Lookup
 - [[r.podcasts.the-knowledge-project]]